193 eftpos transactions made during busiest second on Christmas eve - NZ Herald

-New Zealanders raced to the shops on Christmas eve for last-minute shopping but numbers show there are fewer purchases than last year.
+New Zealanders raced to the shops on Christmas eve for last-minute shopping but numbers show there were fewer purchases than last year.

 Figures from Worldline show there were 660,815 transactions made between noon and 1pm yesterday, which was the day's busiest hour.